 In this paper we have presented multi-objective stochastic optimization models for the energy management of industrial consumers working under liberalized energy markets.
-These original models optimize contracting and energy supply system operation decisions simultaneously taking into account a consumer's risk attitude.
+These original models optimize contracting and energy supply system operation decisions simultaneously taking into account the consumer's risk attitude.
+The integrated tool developed allows the consumers to decrement the energy bill and control the assumed risk.
+Other application of this tool is the analysis of new contracting possibilities for the retailers.

-Starting from the deterministic problem stated in [1], we have extended this problem to two-stage stochastic models.
+Starting from the deterministic problem stated in [7], we have extended this problem to two-stage stochastic models.
 In the first stage, before the first time period of the problem, contracting decisions are made.
 Simultaneously, in each period of the problem, the energy supply system operation is determined once the uncertainty is revealed.